What it’s like to be in therapy with me

 A bit more about me

-My desire to be a therapist stemmed from my own experience of being a human who sought out guidance towards increasing self-compassion.
+My desire to be a therapist stemmed from my own experience of being a human who sought out guidance toward increasing self-compassion.
 I have felt the benefits of having a positive therapeutic experience, and I wanted to provide that same safe space for others on their life adventures.
 Outside of being a therapist, I enjoy reading non-fiction, daily movement, spending time with my wife/family, and shifting towards slow living.